 So, a pastry shop would probably be a good food business in Pune to start, depending on your locality.
-While making birthday cakes is always a good fall-back strategy for pastry shops, you could also get into the online food delivery market and help your customers send cakes online to their loved ones.
+While making birthday cakes is always a good fall-back strategy for pastry shops, you could get into the online food delivery market or specialize in pet treats and start a dog food bakery.

 You could also branch out into a field like pastry gift baskets or baking gift baskets and come up with unique baking gift basket ideas for Christmas or New Year.
 Or you could create attractive baking gift basket items as festive gifts or food gifts for business clients.

 6. Start a food franchise business